Is Urban Farming Profitable in India? Real ₹ Numbers After 14 Months (2026)

 Complete 14-Month Harvest Tracking

-I tracked every single harvest, weighed it, and valued it at Chennai organic market prices (₹100/100g for herbs, ₹30/100g for tomatoes – standard rates).
+I tracked every single harvest, weighed it, and valued it at Madanapalle and Bangalore organic market prices (the closest well-documented organic markets to my location) (₹100/100g for herbs, ₹30/100g for tomatoes – standard rates).

 Month-by-Month Breakdown: